Academic Promotions Policy

 In exceptional circumstances, an application may be accepted after only one year.
 Intending applicants who have not met the two year requirement may make a written submission to the Head of School (or supervisor if not part of a Faculty) requesting an exemption.

-If the Chair of the Academic Promotions Committee and Head of School (or supervisor if not part of a Faculty) are satisfied that there are compelling reasons to support the case for an exemption they will forward the applicant’s request, and a written recommendation for the application to proceed, to the Vice President Academic for determination.
-If the Vice President Academic is the applicant’s supervisor, the written recommendation will be forwarded to the President for determination.
+If the Chair of the Academic Promotions Committee and Head of School (or supervisor if not part of a Faculty) are satisfied that there are compelling reasons to support the case for an exemption they will forward the applicant’s request, and a written recommendation for the application to proceed, to the Vice President & Provost for determination.
+If the Vice President & Provost is the applicant’s supervisor, the written recommendation will be forwarded to the President for determination.

 Newly appointed staff within the last two years would not normally have sufficient evidence to make a case for promotion.
-They can only apply in exceptional circumstances, with the support of their Head of School (supervisor) and Vice President Academic.
+They can only apply in exceptional circumstances, with the support of their Head of School (supervisor) and Vice President & Provost.

 Submission of Application